← Back to Field Notes

 Leadership That Shows Up in Systems

-They rely on architecture patterns, documentation, deployment pipelines, access models, shared standards, and operational practices.
-These systems shape how engineers work every day.
+Engineering organizations operate through more than code.
+Architecture patterns, documentation, deployment pipelines, access models, shared standards, and operational practices all contribute to how work gets done.
+These systems define the environment engineers move through every day.

 Reducing Friction